 - Colombia: We actively engage with fishing communities to ensure that awareness of Anadarko activities is well understood.
 In order to counteract any impact on these communities from company activities, we are working to provide local fishing associations with livelihood training and fishing equipment.

-- Mozambique: Since the announcement of the resettlement process, more than 300 consultations have been undertaken in Afungi communities in the local language of their preference, including group discussions with community leaders and at-risk populations.
+- Mozambique: Since the announcement of the resettlement process, hundreds of consultations have been undertaken in Afungi communities in the local language of their preference, including group discussions with community leaders and at-risk populations.
 Our field engagement teams have also supported the election of representative committees to ensure community interests are represented throughout the entire resettlement engagement process.

 Field reports of community concerns are compiled and reported regularly to management for appropriate mitigation and response.
 Concerns of the communities are reported to senior management in management reports, and are used to initiate operational innovation.
 Stakeholder concerns are included as part of the company's regular enterprise risk assessment process.